alexdebrie/dynamodbguide.com/content/lessons/data-modeling-examples/hierarchical-data.md

 Time to move onto the fun part.
 We have four additional queries we want to use, and we're going to handle it with a single global secondary index.

 The hierarchical structure of the data is important here.
-Stores in the same State are in the same Country, stores in the same City are in the same State, and stores in the same Zipcode are in the same City, (ssh, [apparently that's not exactly true](https://github.com/Ziptastic/ziptastic-jquery-plugin/issues/2)).
+Stores in the same State are in the same Country, stores in the same City are in the same State, and stores in the same Postcode are in the same City, (ssh, [apparently that's not exactly true](https://github.com/Ziptastic/ziptastic-jquery-plugin/issues/2)).

 Because of this hierarchical structure, we can use our computed SORT key plus the `begins_with()` function to find all stores at a particular level.

 Let's use an example.
-Think of two different Starbucks stores, our Pasadena example from the previous section, plus a store in San Francisco.
+Think of two different Starbucks stores - our Pasadena example from the previous section, plus a store in San Francisco.

 Our StateCityPostcode RANGE key for the first store is `CA#PASADENA#911033383`.
-The StateCityPostcode for the second store is `CA#SAN FRANCISCO#94158`. _Notice how they both start with "CA", and then add their city and post codes.
+The StateCityPostcode for the second store is `CA#SAN FRANCISCO#94158`.
+Notice how they both start with "CA", and then add their city and post codes.

 If I wanted to query for _all_ California stores, I would make a [key expression](./querying#using-key-expressions) that looks like this: